Your workers' comp rates in New Hampshire depend on your industry and team size.

 Cheapest Workers' Comp in New Hampshire by Industry

-Simply Business delivers the most affordable workers' comp rates, starting at just $11 monthly for dental practices.
-Simply Business ranks cheapest across 6 industries, excelling in dental, accounting and bakery sectors.
-The Hartford takes second place for affordability, offering the best pricing in 19 industries including automotive, welding and wholesale businesses.
+Simply Business has the lowest workers' comp rates in New Hampshire, starting at $11 monthly for dental practices.
+The company ranks cheapest across six industries, including dental, accounting and bakery sectors.
+The Hartford offers the best pricing in 19 industries, including automotive, welding and wholesale businesses.

 | Accountants | The Hartford | $19 | $230 |